-This ultra-flavorful chicken tortilla soup is thickened with corn tortillas and has shredded chicken, ancho chili powder, corn and lime.
+This ultra-flavorful chicken tortilla soup is thickened with corn tortillas and has shredded chicken, ancho chili powder, corn, and lime.
+It’s utterly delicious!
 Jump to the Easy Chicken Tortilla Soup Recipe or read on to see our tips for making it.

-YOU MAY ALSO LIKE: Salsa Verde Chicken Enchiladas Recipe with shredded chicken in a creamy green sauce with cheese.
-Extra easy to make and so delicious!
+These Salsa Verde Chicken Enchiladas with shredded chicken in a creamy green sauce with cheese are extra easy to make and so delicious!

-If you’re sitting here with a leftover chicken in the fridge then use that!
+If you’re sitting here with a leftover or rotisserie chicken in the fridge, use it!
 This soup is perfect for bringing it back to life.
 If you’re starting from scratch, go for chicken thighs — skin-on, bone-in chicken thighs.
 They’re cheaper and tastier than chicken breast.

-To cook them, we use a two-part process.
+To cook the chicken, we use a two-part process.
 Crisp the chicken skin in the same pot as we plan to make the soup in then transfer the chicken to the oven and roast until cooked through, but still juicy.
-Then we shred the chicken and save the crispy skin for a topping.
+Then we shred the chicken and save the crispy skin for a topping or snack (YUM).

-After 10 more minutes of simmering and the addition of shredded chicken and fresh lime juice, you will have THIS.
-Fresh, slightly thickened and ultra-flavorful chicken tortilla soup.
+After ten more minutes of simmering and the addition of shredded chicken and fresh lime juice, you will have THIS.
+Delicious, slightly thickened and ultra-flavorful chicken tortilla soup.

-By the way, if you’re all about that crispy chicken skin like we are, you’ll love this Chimichurri Chicken Thighs recipe.
+By the way, if you’re all about that crispy chicken skin like we are, you’ll love these Chimichurri Chicken Thighs.
 We cook the chicken the same way and top it with a zesty, green chimichurri sauce made with cilantro, garlic, red wine vinegar and olive oil.